St. Paul's Episcopal Church Oakland

 You can make your donation by credit card or bank transfer HERE (choose Pantry of Hope from the drop down menu) or by check mailed to the church office or placed in the offering plate any Sunday before Christmas, with “Pantry of Hope” in the memo.

 Video streams for services are now on our YouTube Channel HERE.

-Recordings are usually posted to YouTube later that day.
+St. Paul's Newsletter is currently on haitus.
 Back issues are on the Newsletter page.

 Email Sign Up